 The executive team currently includes CEO Captain Dan Blanchard and President and COO Tim Jacox.
-Together they have 60 plus years of combined experience in yacht and small-ship cruising.
+Together they have 60-plus years of combined experience in yacht and small-ship cruising.
 Blanchard was formerly vice president of operations at Cruise West and a captain for Glacier Bay Lodge cruises; he has been a licensed captain since 1981.
 Jacox spent 20 years at Cruise West including 12 years as vice president of marine and land operations and eight years managing sales and marketing.

 The current fleet consists of eight vessels directly operated by the company.
 In 2011, the 22-guest Safari Quest and 36-guest Safari Explorer were joined by two expedition vessels—76-guest Wilderness Discoverer and 60-guest Wilderness Adventurer.
 The 74-guest Wilderness Explorer and 88-guest Safari Endeavour joined the fleet in summer 2012.
-The 90-guest Legacy began operating for the company in 2013, along with the 66-guest Safari Voyager.
+The 86-guest Legacy began operating for the company in 2013, along with the 66-guest Safari Voyager.

 Along with its growing fleet, the company has expanded to other destinations—Mexico’s Sea of Cortés, Hawaiian Islands, coastal Washington, and Columbia & Snake Rivers.
 In 2016, the company began offering adventures aboard the 48-guest La Pinta, a partner vessel in the Galápagos Islands.
 A new itinerary exploring Costa Rica with a full transit of the Panamá Canal began in 2016 and a Pure Panamá adventure began in spring 2017.
-In 2018, UnCruise launched a new Rivers of Adventure itinerary aboard the Legacy, sailing between Portland, Oregon and Clarkston, Washington on the Columbia & Snake Rivers.
-In 2019, UnCruise expanded their Latin America operations with new itineraries in Colombia, Belize and Guatemala aboard the 66-guest Safari Voyager.
+In 2018, UnCruise Adventures launched a new Rivers of Adventure itinerary aboard the Legacy, sailing between Portland, Oregon and Clarkston, Washington on the Columbia & Snake Rivers.
+In 2019, UnCruise expanded their Latin America operations with new itineraries in Colombia, Belize, and Guatemala aboard the 66-guest Safari Voyager.

 UnCruise Adventures offers adventure cruises to remote and scenic destinations.
-All vessels include adventure activities such as hiking, kayaking, paddle boarding, skiff excursions, beachcombing and whale watching.
+All vessels include adventure activities such as hiking, kayaking, paddle boarding, skiff excursions, beachcombing, and whale-watching.
 Itineraries are flexible to maximize wildlife and adventure opportunities.

 UnCruise Adventures has offices at Seattle’s historic Fishermen’s Terminal and in Juneau, Alaska.